Pack reserved for registered customers - Trial pack available

 The pack permits creating application icons in sizes 16x16 to 256x256 as required in modern applications compatible with Windows Vista multi-DPI capabilities.
 Axialis IconWorkshop creates all the required image formats in a few clicks:

-All the object remains properties of Javier Ocasio.
+All the object remains properties of IconEden.
 You can use them royalty-free to create icons and use them in personal and commercial projects as long as you respect the terms of the User License Agreement.

-The pack is based on an icon set by Javier Ocasio from StudioTwentyEight.
-Located in Puerto Rico, this company offers graphic design services for icons, skins, logos, websites.
-If you need additional custom icons in the same style, we recommend that you contact the author for a quote.
+The pack is based on an icon set by IconEden.
+Located in Viet Nam, this company offers graphic design services for icons, skins, logos, websites.
+If you need additional custom icons in the same style, we recommend that you contact the team for a quote.

 Contents of the Pack